jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Giant Emperor Scorpion.md

 RacialMods: +4 Climb, +4 Perception, +8 Stealth (+12 in deserts)
 Languages:
 SQ:
+SpecialAbilities:
+  Ambush Pit (Ex): >
-SpecialAbilities: Ambush Pit (Ex) A giant emperor scorpion can spend 1 minute digging itself into the soil or other ground debris.
+    A giant emperor scorpion can spend 1 minute digging itself into the soil or other ground debris.
 It then waits for its tremorsense to detect prey.
 When a creature comes within range, it can erupt from the ground as a free action as part of a charge, allowing it to use its pounce ability.
 When dug in, the scorpion has improved cover granting it a +10 bonus on Stealth checks.
+  Poison (Ex): >
-Poison (Ex) Sting-injury; save Fort DC 22; frequency 1/round for 6 rounds; effect 1d4 Str and 1d4 Dex; cure 1 save.
+    Sting-injury; save Fort DC 22; frequency 1/round for 6 rounds; effect 1d4 Str and 1d4 Dex; cure 1 save.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: